jjohnson-2022/hello-world/README.md

+# hello-world
-# hello-worldJust getting started on github, attempting to learn my way around and complete this assignment
+Just getting started on github, attempting to learn my way around and complete this assignment